AMWA-TV/info-006/docs/Device implementation How To.md

 - Verify the NCMD can be reached via the WebSocket Control endpoint listed in the RDS
 - Locate one of the control classes provided by the NCMD
 - Verify ability to read, and write a parameter of the control class instance.

-### Modifications to Basic Installation

-This section will make modifications to the basic system and show how to add in a new property to one of the control classes provided by the mock node.

-- Modify Mock Device to add in a new read/write property to an existing control class.
-- Verify that the new property can be modified using IS-12 via the WebSocket channel.
-- Add subscription in order to receive notifications for any changes experienced by the new property.
+- - Add subscription in order to receive notifications for any changes experienced by the new property.
 - Modify the value of the new property and verify notification received

-### Addition of a vendor specific Control Class
+### Addition of a Vendor Specific Control Class

 This section will make modifications to the basic system and show how to add in a new control class to the mock node.
-The new control class will allow checking the status of network connections and return some statistics about these interfaces.
-It will also allow clearing the packet counters on the interfaces.

-- Add a new control class to the mock node
-1.Create WebIDL
-2.Create implementation based on WebIDL
-3.Map and expose the new control class implementation via the IS-12 protocol
-- Verify that we can discover the new control class instance using a Chrome Websocket Plugin
-- Verify we can retrieve interface statistics from the properties exposed by the new control class
-- Clear the counters on the new control class
-- Verify statistics provided by the new controller are correct
+The new control class will extend one of the NMOS Control Framework classes to add functionality.
+You will learn how to extend the control framework in a manner that gives all of the functionality of the framework while providing additional control features to clients.

 ## Installing Mock NMOS Control Device